devsecopsgirl/internship-appsecco/docs/Jenkins-installation.md

 **What is Jenkins?**

-Jenkins is a self-contained, open-source automation server that can be used to automate all sorts of tasks related to `building, testing ,and delivering or deploying` software.
+Jenkins is a self-contained, open-source automation server that can be used to automate all sorts of tasks related to `building, testing, and delivering or deploying` software.

 Jenkins can be installed through native system packages, Docker, or even run standalone by any machine with a Java Runtime Environment (JRE) installed.